Mujeebat-shittu/react-api-todo/README.md

 # Todo App

-A simple React Todo app using Tanstack Query, Axios, and pagination.
+Fetching a React Todo app from an API using Tanstack Query, Axios, and pagination.

 ## Features
-- View, add, update, and delete todos
+- View, add, update, and delete todos (the change disappears after refreshing the page)
 - Pagination (10 todos per page)
 - Accessible and mobile-friendly layout